 I hope the ideas in this post inspire you and get your creative juices flowing!
 Let’s get cooking!

 Now, back to this delicious turkey leftover recipe!!
 My easy to make Turkey Pot Pie starts with a creamy and savory filling made from scratch (no cream of chicken soup used for this recipe).
 Don’t worry, the creamy base is so easy and quick to make that you will never reach for the canned soup again!

 After making the sauce, all you have to do is add in the rest of the filling ingredients.
 No pre- cooking or even thawing required!

 As for the vegetables, for this pot pie recipe I used frozen peas and carrots.
 Feel free to use any frozen veggie mix you may prefer.

 Of course, this hearty turkey casserole is perfect for using up any leftover vegetables you may have from your holiday dinner.
 Green beans, mushrooms, corn and even Brussels sprouts are excellent additions.
 Just cut the leftover vegetables into bite size pieces before adding them to the creamy filling.

 The buttery golden topping is my absolute favorite part!
-Instead of making the topping from scratch I use biscuit mix (like Bisquick).
+Instead of making the topping from scratch I use biscuit mix.
 All I had to do is whisk the biscuit mix with an egg and milk and pour it over the pot pie.
 The topping comes out melt in your mouth tender and perfect every time!!